openharmony/docs/en/application-dev/ui/arkts-navigation-tabs.md

 ## Customizing the Navigation Bar

-The navigation bar at the bottom is generally used as the main page of the application.
-For better user experience, text and corresponding semantic icons are combined to indicate the tab content.
-In this case, you need to customize the style of the navigation tab.
+The bottom navigation bar is generally used on the home page of an application.
+To deliver a more vibrant experience, you can customize the style of the navigation bar, combining use of text and icons to signify the tab content.

-  Figure 9 Customizing the navigation bar
+  **Figure 9** Custom navigation bar

 ![custom-navigation-bar](figures/custom-navigation-bar.png)

-By default, the system uses underscores (_) to mark active tabs.
-The customized navigation bar needs to implement the corresponding style to distinguish active tabs from inactive tabs.
+By default, the system uses an underscore (_) to indicate the active tab.
+For a custom navigation bar, you need to implement the corresponding style to distinguish active tabs from inactive tabs.

-To customize the navigation bar, you need to use the tabBar parameters and transfer the customized function component style in CustomBuilder mode supported by the tabBar.
-For example, declare the customized function component of the TabBuilder.
-The input parameters include the tab text title, corresponding position index, and image resources in the selected and unselected states.
-The UI display style is determined based on whether the active currentIndex matches the targetIndex corresponding to the tab.
+To customize the navigation bar, use the **tabBar** parameter and pass in to it custom function component styles in **CustomBuilder** mode.
+In this example, a custom function component **TabBuilder** is declared, and the input parameters include **title** (tab title), **targetIndex** (target index of the tab), **selectedImg** (image for the selected state), and **normalImg** (image for the unselected state).
+The UI display style is determined based on whether the value of **currentIndex** (index of the active tab) matches that of **targetIndex** (target index of the tab).